IDAES/idaes-pse/docs/source/core/control_volume.rst

 ControlVolumeBase Class
 -----------------------

 A key purpose of Control Volumes is to automate as much of the task of writing a unit model as possible.
 For this purpose, Control Volumes support a number of methods for common tasks model developers may want to perform.
-The specifics of these methods will different between different types of Control Volumes, and certain methods may not be applicable to some types of Control Volumes (in which case a NotImplementedError will be returned).
+The specifics of these methods will be different between different types of Control Volumes, and certain methods may not be applicable to some types of Control Volumes (in which case a NotImplementedError will be returned).
 A full list of potential methods is provided here, however users should check the documentation for the specific Control Volume they are using for more details on what methods are supported in that specific Control Volume.

 .. module:: idaes.core.control_volume_base